anhvir/c203/README.md

 # c203: Week 03 Story

-## Step-to-step building a multiple-file C project to test the performance of both sequential and binary search algorithms.
-Also showing how to use "make" for compiling two programs in one shot.
+*This is my story that shows a step-to-step building of a multiple-file C project to test the performance of both sequential and binary search algorithms.
+It also shows how to use "make" to compile two programs in one shot as wel as some simple but useful C stuffs.*

 Inspired by our lectures last week, I wants to implement sequential and binary search, and through these implementations, convince myself about